-Lots of people are taking supplements such as NR, NMN and other NAD BOOSTERS in the hopes of improving the quality of their lives and (perhaps) living a few years or decades longer.
+Many people nowadays are taking supplements such as NR, NMN, niacin, apigenin and other NAD boosters in the hopes of improving the quality of their lives and (perhaps) living a few years or decades longer.

 But could we be doing damage to our health by taking them?

 NAD is essential to the body, and levels of it decrease as we age.
-There is evidence that increasing its levels through diet and other interventions may slow aging and have other benefits to the body.
+There is evidence that increasing its levels through diet and other interventions may facilitate DNA repair, slow aging, and have other benefits to the body.

-There has also been some recent evidence suggesting that some types of cancer (including brain cancer and colon cancer) may be fueled by having an internal environment richer in NAD.
-Could taking niacin, nicotinamide, NR, NMN or other forms of vitamin B3 that boost NAD levels, actually be setting us up for health problems down the road?
+There has also been some recent evidence suggesting that some types of cancer (including brain cancer and colon cancer) may be fueled by having an internal environment high in NAD.
+Could boosting NAD levels, whether it’s by supplementing or exercising or fasting, be setting us up for health problems down the road?

 Activities with these benefits include: